Scaling Meta Ads in 2026: A Creative Analytics Guide

 We are no longer in the era of "hacking" the algorithm.
 Instead, we are in the era of feeding it.
 As production volume increases to keep up with faster fatigue cycles, many growth teams are hitting a wall.
 They are data-rich but insight-poor, struggling to bridge the gap between high-level ROAS metrics and the specific visual elements that actually drive a conversion.

 This guide explores the current state of Meta ads creative analytics.
-We will break down the frameworks, metrics, and AI-powered tools required to turn creative from a subjective "gut feeling" into a predictable performance engine.
+We will break down the frameworks, metrics, budget-scaling approach, and AI-powered tools required to turn creative from a subjective "gut feeling" into a predictable performance engine.

 Key Takeaways